Quantization of skyrmions using instantons: General methodology

 The test data $(L_T,M_T)$ may be invariant, up to gauge transformation, under a subgroup of these: this is the stabiliser subgroup $S_T$ of \eqref{generic-test-data} in $\SU(2)\times\SU(2)\times\Z_2$.
 A detailed discussion of identifying such symmetries may be found in \cite{corkhalcrow2022adhm}.
 In brief, the symmetry is made explicit by finding, for each generator $g\in S_T$ of the symmetry group of \eqref{generic-test-data}, a compensating gauge transformation $O_g\in\O(N)$ such that

 \paragraph{Step 4:} Construct the most general $(L,M)\in\bigslant{\XX_N}{\O(N)}$ consistent with the system and symmetry.
-Starting with the rigid-body symmetries $S_T$, one may write down the most general $(L,M)\in\XX_N$ with these symmetries, i.e. such that
+Starting with the rigid body symmetries $S_T$, one may write down the most general $(L,M)\in\XX_N$ with these symmetries, i.e. such that

 where $O_g$ are the compensating gauge transformations identified earlier in \eqref{symmetry-test}.
 Our approach here contrasts with previous work (for example in \cite{AllenSutcliffe2013,FurutaHashimoto1990}) which found symmetric ADHM data by fixing a symmetry group $G$ and performed an exhaustive search for all ADHM data with that symmetry.
 In general there will be several choices of compensating gauge transformations which allow for solutions of \eqref{general-symm} given by different $N$-dimensional representations of $G$, and the fixed point set under the action of $G$ may well be disconnected in $\A_N$, with some different representations describing different components.
 In our case the compensating gauge transformations are fixed in Step 3, and this guarantees we end up with data in the connected component of the fixed point set of $S_T$ in $\XX_N$ which describes the physical system of interest.